Ripley's Aquarium of Canada in Toronto, ON

 Planet Jellies: With eight different tanks featuring jellies surrounding you, this transfixing gallery will mesmerize and delight you with its color-changing displays.

 The Gallery: As you stroll through The Gallery, be sure to take a close look at every exhibit – the masters of camouflage live here!
-You will not only find stunning fish in technicolor hues, but you will be witnessing the incredible adaptations that help them survive.
+You will not only find stunning fish in technicolor hues, but you will also be witnessing the incredible adaptations that help them survive.
 From bloated pufferfish, the Gallery is home to all different types of aquatic animals.
 These delicate species are from all over the world, and there is still much waiting to be discovered.

 Shoreline Gallery: The Shoreline Gallery is located at the top of Ray Bay.
 Guests will have the opportunity to closely observe, interact with, and even gently touch four species of stingrays!